 Giant murals on old-fashioned walls combine creatively with ancient materials, colorful rattan chairs and decorative pillows, making it an impressive check-in spot for Instagram enthusiasts.

-Ipoh is not only famous for coffee, but also has popular tea shops, selling many kinds of teas and unique types of teapot, as well as having a cozy atmosphere to enjoy tea.
-Purple Cane tea house is one of them.
+Ipoh is not only famous for coffee, specially white coffee, but also has popular tea shops, selling many kinds of teas and unique types of teapot, as well as having a cozy atmosphere to enjoy tea.
+Purple Cane tea house brings along the world of teapot.

 The inside is quite spacious with in-house green trees, creating a fresh and relaxing ambience.
 Simple menu with a good variety of teas, hot or cold and the deserts look yummy.